Toloka/docs/en/guide/concepts/solution-architecture.md

 The simpler the task, the cheaper it is and the better the quality of the final result.
 Set the cost of labeling a single class of objects in photos at about $0.01.

 [Use](../tutorials/selection.md) the **Object selection in an image** template.
 You can open this template in the editor and add a drop-down list for labeling the selected object.
 See how to do this in the editor [description](t-components/image-annotation.md#annotation) (**Dropdown list** tab).

-#### How do I make a voice recording of a text in a single audio file, but use about 1000 people to record it?

-You need to break down your task for Toloka.
-If you have a 30-minute task intended for one person and containing all the phrases, the best approach is to divide it into individual phrases, which you can give to different Tolokers.
-The template for voice recording tasks doesn't require that the Toloker installs a separate voice recorder app.

-Refer to our step-by-step guide for creating a [voice recording task](record-audio.md).

-In the input data, you can pass the phrase for the Toloker to record ("enable navigation"), and the speech speed (normal speed).
-This is the data you need to save in the TSV file.
-See the [Guide](pool_csv.md) to learn about creating a TSV file and its structure.

-The preview contains 4 tasks per suite by default.
-You can specify the number of tasks for your project when you upload the task file.
-[Learn more about the preview](spec.md).

-For example, if you want one person to say the same phrase 10 times, create 10 tasks in a suite.
-The cost is specified per task suite.
-To define how many people should say a particular phrase, use the overlap in the pool.
-By the way, don't forget to set up filters in your pool.
-This way you can select only the Tolokers who speak a certain language and use mobile devices: client = mobile Toloka.

-You can delegate review of the voice recordings to other Tolokers by creating a separate project.
-Find brief instructions on how to do this [here](record-audio.md).

 {% include [contact-support](../_includes/contact-support-help.md) %}